waimun/simple-web-crawler/README.md

 - [ ] Accept url as a starting point (nice to have)
 - [ ] Support http (lower priority)
 - [ ] Support custom ports (if necessary)
+- [ ] Explore other ways where links and images can be found on a webpage